Akhlak-Hossain-Jim/BloodBank_Demo/README.md

 ## Using code

-All codes and style sheets are in same name.
-All sign Up files styles are defined in a single file `_signup.scss`.
+All codes and style sheets are in the same name.
+All signUp file styles are defined in a single file `_signup.scss`.
 All dashboard styles are defined in `_dashboard.scss`.
-But working with these files are also easy they all have commented name writen before rules.
-I tried to name all class name retive to the component.
-I tried to define all styles for pages are so spacificly targeted for better usibility.
+But working with these files is also easy they all have commented names written before rules.
+I tried to name all class names relative to the component.
+I tried to define all styles for pages that are so specifically targeted for better usability.
 ## Issues

     * This is only a front-end code.